unahouExosite/docs/portals/README.md

 ##### Response

-* `201 Created`: Returned along with a body containing an array of [data source object](#data-source-object) if the caller user has permission to list the portal's data source.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to list the portal's data source.
+    * Returned if the caller does not have permission to list the Portal's data source.
-* `404 Not Found`: Returned if portal id is invalid.
+* `404 Not Found`: Returned if Portal id is invalid.

 ##### Example